Update – February 10th, 2013

 Keeping in mind that Less is More.

 First things first, all respectable rigs have one key thing in common, and that thing is a big powerful winch.
 Since this is going to be a respectable rig I have found the Defelice Off-Road Innovations winch mount is perfect for me.
-For starters, the winch is protected behind the winch mount from mud, rocks, and basically a good portion of all weather.
+For starters, the winch is protected behind the winch mount from mud, rocks, and basically a good portion of all-weather.
 I also like how for the most part the bumper remains factory only beefing up the parts that need to be.
 Finally, when I talk to the creator of the Defelice Off-Road Innovations winch mount he told me that the winch is positioned in such a way that it is aligned perfectly for a straight pull from the winch and maintains great factory approach angles.
 As for what type of winch I want to go with, all have to say is that I’m undecided but I really like the Warn Winch Wireless Remote Control setup.

 Continuing on with the Defelice Off-Road Innovations parts I need to protect the drive-train and other vital parts from damage with their skid plates.
 The two skid plates that they produce is just pure beef with the ability to support the entire weight of the H3 anywhere on them.
 All the bolts are conveniently recessed so not get chewed up or ripped off when the H3 is dragging its belly on rocks.
 The skid plates are a bit harder to come by because you have to get a hold of the guy by phone or email to get these two plates, which is why its top of my list.
-Check out the write up on the bummer and skid plate being installed here.
+Check out the write up on the bumper and skid plate being installed here.

-Next up is very mild lift so that I can clean fit 35-inch tires and gain extra little bit ground clearance, 1.5″ the front and 1.25″ out back.
+Next up is very mild lift so that I can clean fit 35-inch tires and gain extra little bit ground clearance, 1.5″ the front and 1.25″ outback.
 The best part is that the lift kit is not necessary to fit the 35″ tires so I can hold off for practically forever, even though it is dirt cheap.
-All the kit includes is a couple torsion keys, two shock extenders, and two extended shackles for the rear leaf springs.
+All the kit includes is a couple of torsion keys, two shock extenders, and two extended shackles for the rear leaf springs.

 The final two things on my list may not be required at all because it should be equipped from the factory on off-road edition H3’s.
 I’m speaking of the factory sliders from Hummer to protect the rocker panels on the H3 and the factory bull bars in the picture above.
 But I guess you could say that I’m not done yet because I can’t forget about the tires, but all vehicles need tires.
 Since I brought it up though, I find myself really liking the 35 inches tall General Grabber tires.